Japan Display worker suspected of taking $5.4M in fake deals

 Japan Display Inc. is pursuing criminal charges against an employee it has accused of taking 578 million yen ($5.4 million) in fake deals.

-The Tokyo-based maker of displays said Thursday the money was lost at its Japan operations as the employee, who since has been fired, made the illicit payments over four years through October last year.
+The Tokyo-based maker of displays said Thursday the money was lost at its Japan operations as the employee, since fired, made the illicit payments over four years through October last year.

 It apologized in a statement to shareholders, customers and other parties for the scandal.